-The first step in getting your flat-rate Wills PLUS Planning Package is to schedule an intake meeting.
-We can meet by phone or in-office.
+The first step in getting your flat-rate Wills PLUS Planning Package is to schedule your Planning Session.
+We can meet by phone, Zoom, or with a visit to our estate planning law office in Richardson, Texas.
 Follow this link to book a convenient time directly on our calendar, or call (214) 302-8197.

 The final step involves coming to the law office to review and sign your estate planning documents.
-Your attorney will make sure to have two witnesses ready unless you want to bring your own witnesses.
-No need to bring anything to this meeting.
-We’ll have everything ready for you!
+We call this the Review Meeting.
+During this meeting your attorney will make sure to have two witnesses ready.
+No need to bring your own witnesses or to track down a notary… We’ll have everything ready for you!

 The Texas Estates Code contains requirements for the proper execution of your Last Will and other documents, so the attorneys strongly encourage clients to have the attorney oversee the execution of the documents.

 Getting your Texas Will and other important estate planning documents is probably more simple than you think.
 Shutt Law Firm offers all these documents in one, all-inclusive package.
 Call (214) 302-8197 or E-Mail firstname.lastname@example.org.